 What does it mean for UNEP to be touted as the global "authority" on the environment?
 The last 50 years and particularly the last 20 years have taught us that, while integrating environmental, economic and social considerations into action is necessary, the UN still needs a distinct and strong environmental advocate in all processes at all levels.
-The more UNEP Secretariat, UN Member States, Major Groups and other Stakeholders collaborate, the stronger UNEP will be and so too, its capacity to bring about global change in harmony with Nature.
+The more collaboration between the UNEP Secretariat, UN Member States, Major Groups and other Stakeholders, the stronger UNEP will be.
+And with this its capacity to bring about global change in harmony with Nature will also be stronger.

-Still, UNEP's mandate, authority, power, resources, and civil society engagement processes, particularly at the national and local levels, are inadequate to meet the goals originally set for it by the international community in 1972.
+Despite a well formulated and aspirational mandate, UNEP has never been afforded the necessary authority to fully implement this mandate UNEP's authority, power, resources, and civil society engagement processes, particularly at the national and local levels, are inadequate to meet the goals originally set for it by the international community in 1972.
 As Maria Ivanova has said, "If UNEP can be the convener, catalyst and the champion of Earth that it was created to be, the planet and its inhabitants will be better off" (Nature 590, 365-2021).